Koothattukulam

 Koothattukulam is a municipality of Kerala state, India in the Ernakulam district.
-It is 32 km south of the district headquarters in Thrikkakara and about 156 km north of the state capital Thiruvananthapuram.
-As per the 2011 Indian census, Koothattukulam has a population of 17,253 people, and a population density of 755 /sqkm.
+It is 40 km south east of the Ernakulam district headquarters (Kakkanad) and about 190 km north of the state capital Thiruvananthapuram.
+As per the 2011 census of India, Koothattukulam has a population of 17,253 people, and a population density of 755 /sqkm.
 It is at the junction of Ernakulam, Kottayam, and Idukki districts, in the foothills of the Western Ghats and is part of the Keezhmalanad region.

 The town comprises five main localities: Koothattukulam, Vadakara, Paittakulam, Kizhakombu and Edayar.